varun-d/figma-text-style-audit/README.md

 # Style Audit

-A simple Figma plugin to track all styles across a file & pages.
+A simple Figma plugin to track all styles across a file & and the current page.

 ## Why do we need this plugin?